U.S. Informs Iraqi Government About Repositioning Of Coalition Forces

 A U.S. military official in Iraq told NPR the troops would be moved to "other, safer countries" while training missions were suspended.
 He added that most are coalition and NATO forces, not American.

 A letter from Brig.
-Gen. William Seely to the director of the Iraqi joint operations task force had informed the Iraqi government that the U.S. would be "repositioning forces over the coming days and weeks to prepare for onward movement."
+Gen. William Seely to the director of the Iraqi joint operations task force, informed the Iraqi government that the U.S. would be "repositioning forces over the coming days and weeks to prepare for onward movement."

 The military official said the operation involved several hundred troops, mostly coalition and NATO forces being moved from the main military base in Baghdad's Green Zone.
 The base had been a frequent target of rocket attacks.